 For every day of school missed by a student their attendance drops by 0.5%.

 95% attendance may sound good however:

-95% = Ten whole days of school has been missed.
+95% = Ten whole days of school have been missed.

-90% = Twenty whole days of school has been missed.
+90% = Twenty whole days of school have been missed.
 Your child is now a Persistent Absentee (PA)

-85% = Thirty whole days of school has been missed.
+85% = Thirty whole days of school have been missed.

 By law all children of compulsory school age must get a suitable full time education.
 Parents are responsible for ensuring this happens by registering your child at a school.
 Once your child is registered at a school you are then responsible for making sure your child attends regularly.
 If your child fails to attend regularly the Local Authority (LA) may take legal action against you.

 All schools have to follow very strict regulations about attendance.
 Every absence has to be recorded and reported to the LA.
 Therefore, it is imperative that parents and school work together to support your child.
 Please notify us soon as possible if you know your child will be absent from school.

 This will be unavoidable and understandable at some time in your child’s education.
 However, you should remember that schools have a right to challenge parents as to whether their child is genuinely ill.
 It is school who decides to authorise an absence not parents.
 If there are concerns regarding a student’s attendance absences will only be authorised if medical evidence is provided.
 We as a school want to work with parents to make sure that your child doesn’t miss out on their education, so that they achieve the best possible outcomes.